 - Offering an environment where, with the clinical guidance of our two community health center psychologists, group members are able to unload some of the vicarious and personal trauma they’ve experienced, as well as gain basic skills to better deal with these situations and take care of themselves.

 - Developing a source of capable community responders to call upon when tragedies occur.

 In addition to meeting monthly, the Trauma Response Team has participated in a Stop the Bleed training led by MGH Trauma Surgeon, David King, MD.
 Dr. King used his army and medical training to develop a highly effective program that teaches members how to correctly apply a tourniquet and apply pressure to open wounds.
 The Team has also participated in several other trainings, including Mental Health First Aid.

 In 2014, Charlestown High School (CHS) reached out to the Charlestown Coalition for assistance in their effort to better address adolescent substance use in school.
 After assessing the needs within the school, the Coalition partnered with The Gavin Foundation, Action for Boston Community Development (ABCD), and the Boston Public School System’s Succeed Boston to develop a program to address this need.

 This collaboration supports students returning to CHS from the Succeed Boston Program as well as students identified by CHS’s Student Support Team to offer enhanced educational and treatment services for adolescent substance use.
 Using SAMHSA’s Motivational Enhancement and Cognitive Behavioral Therapy curricula for adolescent cannabis use, a weekly afterschool group is offered to these identified students.

-Group sessions are held Tuesdays from 2:00 to 3:00 at CHS.
+Group sessions are held Wednesday from 1:00 to 2:00 at CHS.
 Students who successfully complete this program are given a Summerworks job through ABCD.